-If you’re thinking of buying a Cricut machine, this handy guide will help you choose the right machine for the things you want to do.
-Includes the Cricut Explore line of machines, Cricut Maker, and now Cricut Joy!
+If you’re thinking of buying a Cricut machine, this handy guide and quiz will help you choose the right machine for the things you want to do.
+Includes the new Cricut Maker 3 and Cricut Explore 3, as well as Cricut Joy and the original Cricut Maker and Cricut Explore machines!

-With five Cricut machines currently on the market, you may be hemming and hawing about which machine is right for you.
+With two new Cricut machines and several other Cricut machines currently on the market, you may be hemming and hawing about which machine is right for you.
 This post breaks down the different Cricut machines, their capabilities, and the type of crafter that might get the most benefit from each machine.

 Bookmark this page—I update it any time a new machine is released or discontinued.
 You’ll have all the information you need to make an informed decision!